litepalette/litepalette.github.io/_posts/2020-02-26-mindandnature.md

 ---
 layout: post
-title: Ecological Anthropology & Cybernetics with Gregory Bateson
+title: Ecological Anthropology & Cybernetics
-tags: natureculture
+tags: [Nature Culture]
-excerpt: On human and machines
+excerpt: Brief encounters with Gregory Bateson
 ---

 had a serendipitous encounter with [Gregory Bateson's](https://en.wikipedia.org/wiki/Gregory_Bateson) work on twitter earlier this evening. have since put his books *Mind and Nature* (1979) and *Steps into an Ecology of Mind* (1972) to my reading lists, *tsundoku* weighing heavy (...)